jldugger/blog/content/Misc/voting-is-hard.md

 To describe why voting is hard it's nessecary to discuss the capacity for evil in the system.
 For much of America's history, voting was done by voice (_viva voce_), in public.
-You were might be hassled by party members on your way to vote, who would attempt to intimidate or bribe you.
+You might be hassled by party members on your way to vote, who would attempt to intimidate or bribe you.
 You then stood before a judge and declared your vote, or later, turned in a paper ballot.
 You can imagine the kind of pettiness that might ensue after you vote against the interests of your employer or landlord.
 Eventually this behavior became commonplace enough that a voting system from Australia was imported: secret ballot.
-You voted in privacy, expected to be shielded from the vice grips of political machines.
+You voted in privacy, expecting to be shielded from the vice grips of political machines.

 A few problems arose.
 Ballot stuffing and repeat voting was easy to stop by handing out a ballot only once to registered voters. **Chain voting** represented a much harder threat to solve.
 In chain voting, one person needs to smuggle out a single official ballot.
-Our villain then votes the ballot, and offers to people along with a promise to buy an unmarked ballot from them.
+Our villain then marks the ballot, and offers it to people along with a promise to buy an unmarked ballot from them.
 In this way you can buy up a series of votes, based on that one smuggled ballot.

 The solution here gets very tricky.
 You need to make sure that the ballot